 Whole grape pressing, static racking.
 Fermentation in thermocontrolled tuns for 1 to 4 months.
 Ageing on fine lees for 8 months.

 It can be associated with sea food such as smoked herrings with mashed potatoes and sour cream, almond trout, butter-grilled lobster or a goat’s milk cheese, such as the Valençay.
 Serve at a temperature of 12°C.

 - Asian food

 - Cocked fishes

 - White meat

-The robe is golden yellow with light reflections of good intensity.
+The robe is light yellow with green reflections, of good intensity.
 The disk is bright, limpid and transparent.
-The wine shows a nice youth.
+The wine shows youth.

-The onset in the mouth is ample, gentle.
-The alcoholic base is balanced.
-The wine evolves on a medium with a sharp vivacity, marked by a sparking note.
-We find the same aromas as on the nose, still focused on citrus fruits (citron zest, lemon), white flowers, delicate vegetal, spices (ginger) and this underlying but noble smoky touch.
-We perceive a hint of mineral bitterness.
-The finish has a good length, 8-9 caudalies, a frank vivacity and a persistent bitterness.
+The onset in the mouth is dense and the alcohol support is full-bodied.
+The wine evolves on a strict and sharp medium, marked by a sparkling note.
+We find the same aromas as on the nose, still dominated by citrus fruits, lemon zest, white flowers, spices, ginger and this complex and mineral smoky touch.
+The finish has a long length, 11-12 caudalies, as well as a frank and persistent liveliness.

 The balance of this wine is focused on freshness.
 Incisive and crystalline, it shows an aromatic complexity, still a bit austere, that should reach its zenith in a few years.